rhagelstrom/FriendZone/README.md

 **Current Version:** ~dev_version~ \
 **Updated:** ~date~

-## Adds support for companions of any sort
+Adds support for companions of any sort

+## Features

 * NPC's can be given to players as Pets to control
-* Support for pets that scale in power with their Parent, such as Primal Companions from Tasha's Cauldron of Everything or MCDM's Monstrous Companions.
+* Support for pets that scale in power with their caregiver, such as Primal Companions from Tasha's Cauldron of Everything or MCDM's Monstrous Companions.

 ## Order of Adding Pet to Character Sheet

 To add a pet to a character sheet the DM must add the pet in the following order

+* Drag NPC to the players 'pets' tab
+* Drag the NPC link from the players 'pets' tab to the Combat Tracker
+* Drag the token from the CT and place on map.

+## Primal Companion

+* Primal Companion NPC from TCoE (e.g. Beast of the Land) on to the Ranger's Cohorts tab and add to the CT.
+All statistics that are influenced by the player will now automatically parse and evaluate accordingly.
+* A trait can be added to any NPC with the following text to act as a Primal Companion.
+"You can add your proficiency bonus to any ability check or saving throw that the beast makes."

+## Homebrew

+The following is how to adjust individual fields to auto scale with the caregiver proficiency bonus.

+* Armor Class: + PB (natural armor)
+* Damage: On hit: 1d6 +PB slashing Damage
+* Saving Throws: Str +3 (+ PB)
+* Skills: Perception: +4 (+ PB)

+### Notes Tab

 * Drag NPC to the players 'pets' tab
 * Drag the NPC link from the players 'pets' tab to the Combat Tracker